cscart/docs/en/user_guide/shipping_and_taxes/address.rst

 Default Customer Address
 ========================

 The **Settings → General** page allows you to specify the **Default location**, in other words, the default customer address.
-It will be used in the following cases:
+It will be used for testing the rate calculation of :doc:`real-time shipping methods </user_guide/shipping_and_taxes/shipping_methods/realtime_shipping_methods/index>` in the admin panel.

-* The customer proceeds to checkout for the first time.

-* The customer doesn't enter the data required for shipping rate calculation.

-* You ship only to specific are (for example, New York), and you want to remove the extra fields.

 .. image:: img/default_location.png
     :align: center